ietf-wg-cellar/matroska-specification/chapters.md

 * `TrackEntry\TrackTranslate`

-Furthermore, there are other EBML `Elements` that could be used if the `EditionFlagOrdered` evaluates to "1".
+Furthermore, there are other EBML elements that could be used if the `EditionFlagOrdered` evaluates to "1".

 #### Ordered-Edition and Matroska Segment Linking